ArchiveBox/docs/Roadmap.md

 ### Smaller planned features
  - support pushing pages to multiple 3rd party services using ArchiveNow instead of just archive.org
- - body text extraction to markdown (using [fathom](https://hacks.mozilla.org/2017/04/fathom-a-framework-for-understanding-web-pages/)?)
+ - ✅ body text extraction to markdown (using ~~[fathom](https://hacks.mozilla.org/2017/04/fathom-a-framework-for-understanding-web-pages/)~~ readability and mercury)
  - featured image / thumbnail extraction
  - auto-tagging links based on important/frequent keywords in extracted text (like pocket)
  - automatic article summary paragraphs from extracted text with nlp summarization library
- - full-text search of extracted text with elasticsearch/elasticlunr/ag
+ - ✅ full-text search of extracted text with ~~elasticsearch/elasticlunr/ag~~ sonic and ripgrep
- - download closed-caption subtitles from Youtube and other video sites for full-text indexing of video content
+ - ✅ download closed-caption subtitles from Youtube and other video sites (TODO: submit the subtitle files to the full-text search index)
  - try pulling dead sites from archive.org and other sources if original is down (https://github.com/hartator/wayback-machine-downloader)
  - And more in the [issues list](https://github.com/ArchiveBox/ArchiveBox/issues/)...